 Historical Landmark Project: Pick a historic building or site in your community.
 Use GIS to research its past and create a digital tour or map with old photos and stories.

-Simple GIS Project ideas for students
+Simple GIS Project Ideas for Students

 Check out Simple GIS Project ideas for students